 Growing up by the Peak District in the UK allowed me to connect with nature from a very early age.
 I would spend much of my time out on trails with either family or friends.
 I have happy memories of some amazing walks with University friends who were simply wowed by the scenery.

 Now that I'm spending more time in Southern Spain, I've been able to get out and explore the area.
 Finding trails here is much more difficult than in the U.K. There seems to be lots of private land, hunters, no maps, no books and very few signs.
-After some searching a did manage to find a lovely lady who has given me the confidence to just get out there and walk.
+After some searching I did manage to find a lovely lady Johanna of sur-walks.com and a useful website walksinandalucia.com both sources have given me the confidence to just get out there and walk and discover the natural beauty this place has to offer.

 18th January 2017

-I'm now halfway through my raja training and have one a lot of meditation and have had lots of powerful experiences.
-I can now make sense of why I had that experience two and a half years ago.
-I've found having ethical disciple allows meditation to move from concentration to a more blissful state. meditation in my day to day life is becoming easier.
-Now I can just accept the beautiful elevated feeling that I experience without ay expectation of achievement.
+I'm now halfway through my Raja Yoga training and have done a lot of meditation.
+Having ethical disciple allows meditation to move from concentration to a more blissful state.
+Meditation in my day to day life is becoming easier.
+Now I can just accept the beautiful elevated feeling that I experience without any expectation of achievement.
 Day to day activities have been simplified and are much easier to appreciate, no matter how small.

 My Raja training has allowed me to understand what the mind is about and how we can bring quietness in the crazy times.
-It's so important that we..........
+It's so important to understand that if we are emotionally better, we are physically better.

 7th January 2017